Safety and Spy Products

 Next, wash the affected skin with soap and water.
 If needed, a diluted dishwashing detergent can help break down the oily capsaicin residue.
 Be gentle—avoid scrubbing or rubbing the skin, as this can spread the irritant and make the burning worse.

 If your skin feels irritated after washing, applying a cool compress can help soothe it and reduce inflammation.
+Use decontamination spray to help relieve irritations on skin.

 Keep an eye on your skin for any serious reactions, like blistering or persistent pain.
 If you notice these symptoms, seek medical attention right away.